 Mercer Law School is committed to helping students receive the quality legal education we provide by working with students to obtain the financial assistance they need.
-Currently, more than 97% of students receive financial assistance in the form of scholarships, loans, and work study.
+Currently, at least 99% of students receive financial assistance in the form of scholarships, loans, and/or work study.

 All financial aid, including scholarships and loans, will be disbursed at the beginning of each semester.
 All aid will be applied to your tuition and fees first.
 Any remaining funds will be disbursed to you for your living expenses.
 We encourage you to enroll in direct deposit so you will receive your living allowance faster.

 2. On the left-side menu, click “My Finances.”

 4. Click “Manage Refunds.”

 5. Please have your bank account information ready, and follow the steps.

 Please make sure that all account information is correct prior to submitting enrollment.
 If a bank account or routing number is entered incorrectly, you will receive a paper check and your refund may be delayed.